 The above description of what causes muscles to build (or not) implies a few other useful concepts:

 - As a specific muscle adapts to stress (#2 above), it becomes stronger.
 Continuing to stress the muscle in the exact same way for weeks will not lead to continued gains, because it becomes too easy (#1 above).
 Therefore a progression is needed.
-The way a muscle is worked needs to get harder over time, typically some combination of increased repetitions, increased weight, or greater difficulty.
+The way a muscle is worked needs to get harder over time, typically some combination of increased repetitions, increased resistance/weight, or greater difficulty.
 This concept is often called progressive overload.
-To sum up this point: When an exercise becomes easy, it’s time to change by increasing repetitions, weight, and/or difficulty.
+To sum up this point: When an exercise becomes easy, it’s time to change by increasing repetitions, resistance, and/or difficulty.

 - As stated in #3 above, it takes time to repair the damage from micro-tears.
 This means that rest and recovery from strength training is as important as the training which breaks down muscle.
 For many people 48 hours is an adequate period of time to rest after a typical workout, though optimal length of time will vary by individual and the intensity of a given workout.
 It is during this rest period that muscles get stronger as the body repairs the micro-tears.

 - Working out the same muscle groups every day in an increasing progression with no rest days is often less effective than working out every other day, as the body does not have enough time to repair micro-tears in muscles.
 It can cause exhaustion, fatigue, irritability, decreased performance, and even injury.
 However, it’s okay to work out every day if rotating between muscle groups, or rotating between strength and endurance training.
 For example, strength training M/W/F while running 5 miles on the other days for endurance training is fine.